What is Jobseeker's Benefit?

 You must bring valid photo ID with you to collect your payment.
 The following is valid photo ID:

 Staff working in the post office may ask to see your photo ID before giving you your payment.

 Taxation of Jobseeker's Benefit

 Jobseeker's Benefit is taxable.
-However, if you are getting Jobseeker's Benefit because your normal working week has been reduced temporarily (systematic short-time work), your Jobseeker's Benefit is not taxed.
+However, if you are getting Jobseeker's Benefit because your normal working week has been reduced temporarily ( Short-time Work Support), your Jobseeker's Benefit is not taxed.
 If you are working part-time and getting Jobseeker’s Benefit for the days you are not employed, your Jobseeker’s Benefit is taxable.
 Find out more about the taxation of Jobseeker's Benefit and the taxation of JB for systematic short-time workers.

 If you are getting Jobseeker's Benefit, you may be entitled to:

 - Rent Supplement - a payment under the Supplementary Welfare Allowance scheme.

 - Back to School Clothing and Footwear Allowance - an allowance to help with the cost of uniforms and footwear for children who are attending school.